 Traditional distraction-based treatment: An initial surgery is performed to implant a growing rod(s) on the spine to gain control over the deformity.
 As the child grows, usually twice a year, the doctor will manipulate the rod through a small incision to straighten and lengthen the spine.
 This is done under general anesthesia.

 Every patient is treated as an individual.
-We offer custom treatment plans utilizing to help our patients on the road to recovery.*
+We offer custom treatment plans utilizing our diagnostic services to help our patients on the road to recovery.*

 Our staff speaks a multitude of languages including Spanish, Portuguese, French, Italian, German and Russian to accommodate our patients of all backgrounds.*